Why Working With Your Spouse Is Costing Your Family Business

 This doesn't stay at the office.

 It's in the car on the way home.
 It's at dinner.
 It's after the kids go to bed.
-It's the text fight happening at your kid's soccer game while you're supposed to be watching them play.
+It's a text fight at your kid's soccer game while you're supposed to be watching them play.

 You don't get to leave work because work never left.

-And your staff knows it before you do.
+And your non-family employees know it before you do.

-• Employees: Your staff already knows.
-They feel the tension before you walk in the door.
+Your non-family employees already know.
+They feel the tension before either of you walks in the door.
 They stop taking initiative.
 Stop bringing ideas.
 Stop going above and beyond.
 You're not getting full output from your team — and you haven't been for a while.

-• Authority: When employees can see the tension between the two people running the business they stop following either one.
+Authority goes next.
+When non-family employees can see the tension between the two people running the business, they stop following either one.
 That's not a morale problem.
 That's a leadership vacuum — and vacuums don't stay empty.

-• Culture: The tension becomes the culture.
+Then it becomes the culture.
 New hires feel it within the first week.
 Your best people leave first because they have options.
 The ones who stay have already checked out.
+And every week it runs, the damage compounds.

 Your business is running at 50% of what it should be.